raspiblitz/raspiblitz/dietpi/README.md

 ---
 ## Custom Script (post-networking and post-DietPi install)
-Runs after DietPi installation is completed
+Runs after DietPi installation is completed.
 Allows you to automatically execute a custom script at the end of DietPi installation.
 Option 1 = Copy your script to /boot/Automation_Custom_Script.sh and it will be executed automatically.
 Option 2 = Host your script online, then use AUTO_SETUP_CUSTOM_SCRIPT_EXEC=http://myweb.com/myscript.sh, it will be downloaded and executed automatically. | 0=disabled